TommyMandex/timestomper/readme.md

 ## \-\-help

-    usage: timestomp.py fileout [-h] --infile file.txt [file.txt ...]
+    usage: timestomp.py [-h] [--formats] [-i file.txt [file.txt ...]]
-                              [--outfile file.txt] -s
+                        [-o file.txt]
-                              {cli-golive,osx-ls,win-dir-us,web-golive,win-dir-uk}
+                        [-s cli-golive, osx-ls, us-slash-no_secs OR "%Y-%m-%d %H:%M"]
-                              [-r "%d/%m/%y %H:%M"] [-c # #] [-i #] [--include]
+                        [-r "%Y-%m-%d %H:%M"] [-y 1997] [-c # #] [--index #]
-                              [--ignore]
+                        [--include] [--ignore] [--highlight] [-v]
     optional arguments:
-      -h, --help            show this help message and exit --infile file.txt [file.txt ...]
+      -h, --help            show this help message and exit --formats             Print the preloaded search formats
+      -i file.txt [file.txt ...], --infile file.txt [file.txt ...]
                             File to parse. - is stdin
+      -o file.txt, --outfile file.txt
-      --outfile file.txt    Output changed lines to this file.
+                            Output changed lines to this file.
 Without or -, results are printed to stdout
-      -s {cli-golive,osx-ls,win-dir-us,web-golive,win-dir-uk}, --search {cli-golive,osx-ls,win-dir-us,web-golive,win-dir-uk}
+      -s cli-golive, osx-ls, us-slash-no_secs OR "%Y-%m-%d %H:%M", --search cli-golive, osx-ls, us-slash-no_secs OR "%Y-%m-%d %H:%M"
-                            Type of date/time format that will be found in the file - you can get a list of available searches using:
+                            Type of date/time strftime format that will be found in the file - you can get a list of available searches
-                            ./timestomp.py enquire --search
+                            using: timestomp.py --formats
-      -r "%Y/%m/%d %H:%M:%S", --replace "%Y/%m/%d %H:%M:%S"
+      -r "%Y-%m-%d %H:%M", --replace "%Y-%m-%d %H:%M"
-                            Translate the found date/time to this format - you can get a list of available formats using: ./timestomp.py enquire --search
+                            Translate the found date/time to this strptime format
+                            - you can get a list of available formats using: timestomp.py formats --search -y 1997, --year 1997  Some dates dont contain the year.
+Set those dates with this flag
       -c # #, --cut # #     Start and end position in lines to look for timestamps
-                            - cut operation is performed before index evaluation -i #, --index #       Preferred timestamp to convert should there be more than one match.
+                            - cut operation is performed before index evaluation --index #             Preferred timestamp to convert should there be more than one match.
 If there is more than one match and index is not specified, all matches on a line are replaced